The Doha Round is back on track

 Commissioner-designate Phil Hogan committed himself to a growth, jobs and investment agenda for agriculture in his confirmation hearing with the EP’s COMAGRI.
 Given the stuttering EU recovery and continued high unemployment in EU countries, this is an understandable objective.
 But can EU agriculture rise to the challenge?
 Not on its past record, at least without substantially changing the policy paradigm.

 It is rarely recognised just how disappointing the growth performance of EU agriculture has been over the past two decades.
-As shown in the figure below, the average growth rate over the period 1990-2011 for the EU-28 has been a mere 0.2% per annum.… Read the rest
+As shown in the figure below, the average growth rate over the period 1990-2011 for the EU-28 has been a mere 0.2% per annum.
+That is, over the 21-year period, the volume of agricultural output in the countries that make up the EU today grew by just 4.5%.

 Phil Hogan confirmed as Commissioner